thautwarm/FSTan/README.md

 - Support instance resolution.
 - Support ad-hoc polymorphism.
-- Support to Create a typeclass and add constraints to it.
+- Support to create a typeclass and add constraints to it.
 - Support subtypeclassing.
 - Support to directly access type constructor.
 - Support default implementations for typeclass.